 - Visual Arts

 The Teacher Education Program meets New Jersey Professional Standards for Teachers.
-Because quality matters at CCM, our highly skilled faculty are aware of the latest methods and standards for quality in grades K-12.
-Therefore, they are equipped to prepare students for the first two years of the New Jersey teaching curriculum.
+Our highly skilled faculty are trained in the latest methods for teaching grades K-12.
+They prepare aspiring teachers with the highest quality standards for the first two years of the New Jersey teaching curriculum.
 By choosing Teacher Education at CCM, the student is embarking on a life-long career path that will greatly impact the lives of children to grow into critical thinking and self sufficient adults by way of mentor ship, inspiration and creativity.

 - Substitute Teaching

-Graduating from CCM with an associate degree in Teacher Education is the first step students must achieve in order to begin a career as a teacher.
+Graduating from CCM with an associate degree in Teacher Education is the first step in pursuing a career in teaching.
 Transferring and successfully completing a bachelorâ€™s degree program at a four-year college is the next step.
 The following New Jersey State Colleges and Universities have state-wide transfer agreements with County College of Morris:

 - The College of New Jersey